novos aparelhos

 Little by little, the ears adapted.
 The best thing about them, compared to the first ones I had, is that they didn’t beep – only those who have witnessed a deaf person changing the battery and the device beeping frantically know how frightening it can be.
 In fact, this is called microphonics and means that your mold is poorly made or your device is poorly adjusted.

-The evolution of hearing aid technology
+The evolution of hearings aids technology

 Technology has come a long way since 2002.
 The terms